mergesort/Anchorman/README.md

 Hi, I'm Joe! [@mergesort](http://fabisevi.ch) everywhere on the web, but especially on [Twitter](https://twitter.com/mergesort).

 Hopefully Anchorman is your cup of tea, it's the kind of autolayout library I'd want to use.
-So good night San Diego.
+And with that, good night San Diego.

 ![Stay Classy San Diego](https://github.com/mergesort/anchorman/blob/master/gifs/stay_classy.gif)